dojo/docs/developer/design/bootstrap.rst

   * has.js API

-  * Static configuration, thereby allowing all configuration machinery to be discarded in built versions
+  * Optional static configuration, thereby allowing all configuration machinery to be discarded in built versions

-  * Sniffing of the script node that injected dojo.js and then sniffing the attribute data-dojo-config on that node for of configuration data
+  * Optional sniffing of the script node that injected dojo.js and then sniffing the attributes data-dojo-config and djConfig on that node for configuration data

-  * try-catch protection around all factory/callback/ready functions
+  * Optional try-catch protection around all factory/callback/ready functions

-  * Priority ready queue which allows ordered execution of callbacks inserted into the ready queue
+  * Optional Priority ready queue which allows ordered execution of callbacks inserted into the ready queue

-  * XHR factory API
+  * Optional XHR factory API

-  * getText API which allows retreiving the result of an HTTP GET transaction either synchronously or asynchronously
+  * Optional getText API which allows retreiving the result of an HTTP GET transaction either synchronously or asynchronously

-  * Timeout API which signals an error after a prescribed time has expired and one or more requested modules have failed to arrive
+  * Optional timeout API which signals an error after a prescribed time has expired and one or more requested modules have failed to arrive

   * Optional module injection, which allows building loaders *without* script injection machinery (the modules are